plone/ansible-playbook/docs/intro.rst

 3. Check out or download a copy of `the STABLE branch of this package <https://github.com/plone/ansible-playbook>`_;

-4. Run ``ansible-galaxy -p roles -r requirements.yml install`` to install required roles;
+4. Run ``ansible-galaxy install -p roles -r requirements.yml`` to install required roles;

 5. Copy one of the ``sample*.yml`` files to ``local-configure.yml`` and edit as needed.